adrianmiu/siriusjs-validation/docs/index.md

 validator.set('addresses[0]', {city: 'New'}, true); // 3rd argument skips validation

-// or you can set everything at once (eg: you loaded data from API) validator.setData(obj, true, true); // 2nd argument skip validation and reset the form (error messages, touched fields etc)
+// or you can set everything at once (eg: you loaded data from API) validator.setData(obj, true, true); // 2nd argument skips validation and resets the form (error messages, touched fields etc)

 /**
  * At this point the `change_handler` is called and it should be able to make changes to the application.